 Acupuncture pain relief treatment may be a welcome alternative to painkillers (analgesics).
 Persistent (chronic) pain is a widespread problem that affects around 8 million people of all age in the UK.
-In some cases, chronic pain leads to depression and even job loss.
-Furthermore, incapacity benefit payments for those diagnosed with chronic pain costs approximately £3.8 billion a year.
+In some cases, chronic pain also leads to depression and even job loss.
+Moreover, incapacity benefit payments for those diagnosed with chronic pain costs approximately £3.8 billion a year.

 Acupuncture Pain Relief treatment treats typical chronic pain conditions that include: